Student Spotlight: Ana Lastoviria, Coder Academy Melbourne

 Coder: Had you had any previous coding/web development experience before doing this bootcamp?

 Ana: Not really.
 I did write some HTML at work ages ago, but that was it.
-When I made a decision about switching careers to tech I started learning basic HTML, CSS and Ruby ease into coding.
+When I made a decision about switching careers to tech I started learning basic HTML, CSS and Ruby to ease into coding.
 That was around 2-3 months before starting the bootcamp.

 Coder: Tell us about any misconceptions/fears or barriers you had in regards to doing the bootcamp before you decided to do it!